 Along with the endorsement remaining for 4 years, you could receive 6-8 points on your licence for driving without insurance, which puts you at risk of a totting up ban.

 How do you get caught driving without insurance?

 Firstly there is the motor insurance database where every car insurance policy is listed.
 This is checked by the DVLA and police to continuously enforce motor insurance laws.
 Once a policy is bought, this is added to the database by the insurance company and any cancellations or non-payments are updated on here.

 There are also automatic number plate recognition cameras which enable the police to check your registration against the motor insurance database.
 This lets them see whether or not your vehicle is insured and track drivers down.

 A major penalty of driving without insurance is 5 years of high insurance premiums.
-Because you are seen as a high risk insurance policy, most insurance providers will significantly increase your premium, if they offer you a quote at all.
+Because you are seen as a high-risk insurance policy, most insurance providers will significantly increase your premium, if they offer you a quote at all.
 However, at Keith Michaels you are treated as a person and not just a policy number.
 We’ll provide IN10 car insurance quotes that are tailored to your circumstance so your premium can be kept as low as possible.

-You are able to keep your insurance premium down by seeking out specific IN10 car insurance policies.
+We are able to keep your insurance premium down by seeking out specific IN10 car insurance policies.
 Our specialist convicted driver insurance brokers will help you find the best insurance policy for the lowest price possible.

 It is essential that you disclose any convictions you have when getting a car insurance quote otherwise you will be breaking the law and could face an even larger fine.
-Not only that but it will completely invalidate your insurance and if stopped by the police, you will receive a driving ban.
+Not only this, it will completely invalidate your insurance and if stopped by the police, you will receive a driving ban.
 This will make it extremely difficult for you to find insurance companies willing to insure you in the future.

 For more convicted driver useful information please follow this link.